 How To Schedule a Project?

-For this purpose, we have to define what kind of activities may occur during a project and this can define by splitting the whole project plan into small pieces of tasks which is known as work breakdown structure.
+For this purpose, we have to define what kind of activities may occur during a project and this can define by splitting the whole project plan into small pieces of tasks which is known as a work breakdown structure.

 After that, we have to evaluate a specific timeline for each task completion, for this purpose we can utilize project tracking sheets.
 This technique helps us to determine the expected ending date of the project.
 The project dashboard template also a useful tool for this purpose.